peterdri/ece-communications-labs/_ece450/lab1/impulse-lpf-shaping.md

   - The "FIR Type" should be "Float->Float (Interpolating)",
   - the cutoff frequency has to capture the message frequency, so setting it to twice the pulse rate (`pulse_rate*2`) provides some wiggle room in the filter passband.

 - The WGN (White Gaussian Noise) is controlled by a *QT GUI Range* block.
 The "Amplitude" here indicates the noise standard deviation which be used for estimating the noise power.
-The noise power of pure White Gaussian noise is the variance of the distribution (considering that our distribution is zero-mean).
+The noise power of pure White Gaussian noise is the variance of the distribution (text section 3.1.3.4).

 - The *Virtual Sink* and *Virtual Source* blocks can be considered as connected by an "invisible" line on the flowgraph.
 They can be used for more complex tasks, but here they just keep the flowgraph from being criss-crossed with lines.
 They are also used to simulate a "transmitter" and "receiver".
 In this case the *Virtual Sink* transmits the noisy baseband waveform while the *Virtual Source* receives it.